 Impressive plating techniques from the experts

-The art of preparing a great meal is an achievement within itself, but how about plating it like a pro?
+The art of preparing a great meal is an achievement in itself, but how about plating it like a pro?
 That’s a must!
 We want to turn you into the experts on how to plate up a perfectly-presented meal - something your dinner guests will be oh-so wowed by!

 Start with the plate

 As the 2 Michelin-starred chef Stefan van Sprang points out, the plate is always an important element when it comes to achieving good plating, and depending on the type of food you are going to serve, you have to know which ones to choose.

 The first thing to know is to avoid those with too many patterns, as the star of the show will always be the food, and too many decorations can distract attention.

 It is important to know that the important thing is the content, not the plate, and fortunately, there are several options.
 We have to know how to choose the most suitable plate according to the food we are going to serve.

 As in our everyday life, when we try to do several things at the same time, the result usually ends in disaster!
 When hosting a dinner party, our dishes are the main element.